Updated: Sep 23, 2021

 Let’s look at an example in Christianity.

-Now if we were to ask our very non-religious friends about the passage, “who is the woman?”
+If we were to ask our very non-religious friends, “Who is the woman referring to in the passage?”
 You might be surprised to find out that they do not have the slightest clue.
 And if they guess that it is Mary, then it is entirely possible that they are just doing what many kids do in Sunday school, that is, they are giving you the answer that they think you want to hear.

 But think about it.